-Crisis intervention: Hodges University also offers crisis intervention services for students.
+Hodges University also offers crisis intervention services for students.
 The approach used is temporary relief for an emergency situation as presented by a student in distress.
 The focus of crisis intervention is symptom-oriented, to assist students to deal with short-term stressful situations requiring immediate therapeutic attention.
-The Counselor's primary goal is to return the student to his/her previous level of functioning by emphasizing the student's strengths, providing effective coping skills, reducing anxiety, improving self-esteem, teaching problem solving skills, and helping the student develop ways to overcome specific problems or developmental blocks.
+The counselor's primary goal is to return the student to his/her previous level of functioning by emphasizing the student's strengths, providing effective coping skills, reducing anxiety, improving self-esteem, teaching problem solving skills, and helping the student develop ways to overcome specific problems or developmental blocks.
 The aim is not to 'cure' the student but to provide time-limited assistance in order to restore the student's emotional equilibrium.
-On those occasions where more intensified, long-term assistance is necessary, the HU Counselor will communicate with community outreach programs and assist in coordinating the appropriate referral.
+On those occasions where more intensified, long-term assistance is necessary, the Hodges University counselor will communicate with community outreach programs and assist in coordinating the appropriate referral.